Shashwat-Gupta57/Jmap/README.md

 When you're building something in Java and need planning help from an AI (ChatGPT, Claude, Gemini, etc.), you first need to give the AI context about your codebase.
 Doing that by hand — copying files, explaining structure — wastes time and eats your token budget.

-**jmap** solves that.
+**Jmap** solves that.
 Point it at your project folder and it produces a single `context.txt` containing:

 - A visual **file tree** of your entire project
 - Every **class / interface / enum** found